-Montessori defines the ‘Spiritual Embryo’ as developing after conception to three when he continue to develops in a manner consistent with it’s development in the womb, continuing to physically grow, his bones ossify and the nerves gain coats of myelin, his sensory organs tune themselves to their environment and he learn to co-ordinate his movements and orient itself himself so his hand knows his foot and his hand knows objects in the environment.
+Montessori defines the ‘Spiritual Embryo’ as developing after conception to three when he continues to develops in a manner consistent with its development in the womb, continuing to physically grow, his bones ossify and the nerves gain coats of myelin, his sensory organs tune themselves to their environment and he learns to co-ordinate his movements and orient itself himself so his hand knows his foot and his hand knows objects in the environment.
 The psyche continues to be fascinated with human speech and to construct his powers creatively.
-Montessori states that, ‘the child at birth, bears within him constructive possibilities, which must unfold by activity in his environment’(1).
+Montessori states that ‘the child at birth, bears within him constructive possibilities, which must unfold by activity in his environment’(1).

-The reason why human babies remain relatively physically inert, in comparison with other species, and without powers of speech and behaviour is that unlike other species, who are governed by their instincts, humans adapt to their local culture.
-Rather than instincts the ‘Spiritual Embryo’ has potentials and the powers to actualise them, so he can incarnate the environment, language, movement, behaviour and culture of his society.
-To help him to do this the absorbent mind has two powers; the Horme and the Mnene.
+The reason why human babies remain relatively physically inert, in comparison with other species, and without powers of speech and behaviour is that unlike other species, which are governed by their instincts, humans adapt to their local culture.
+Rather than instincts, the ‘Spiritual Embryo’ has potentials and the powers to actualise them so that he can incarnate the environment, language, movement, behaviour and culture of his society.
+To help him to do this, the absorbent mind has two powers; the Horme and the Mnene.
 The Horme is a drive which supplies the Spiritual Embryo with a desire to act on his tendencies to fulfil his needs during the appropriate Sensitive Period and to have the energy to make the developments necessary at this phase.
-It is compared to the will, but is unconscious, more similar to a reflex or an adrenalin rush in an extreme situation in which the conscious mind is overwhelmed and acts on impulse to achieve extra-ordinary tasks.
-The Mneme is the Absorbent Minds ability to store information and experiences instantaneously and with perfect accuracy and detail as ‘engrams’, allowing him to retain all the early conquests, so, for example, he is able to absorb all aspects of speech even those which are irregular.
-As all of his impressions are imprinted and the Mneme is an unconscious power both pleasant and unpleasant experiences are recored forever and very difficult to trace and modify, with negative experiences in this phase leading to neurosis and phobias in maladjusted adults.
+It is compared to the will but is unconscious, more similar to a reflex or an adrenalin rush in an extreme situation in which the conscious mind is overwhelmed and acts on impulse to achieve extra-ordinary tasks.
+The Mneme is the Absorbent Minds ability to store information and experiences instantaneously and with perfect accuracy and detail as ‘engrams’, allowing him to retain all the early conquests, so, for example, he can absorb all aspects of speech even those which are irregular.
+As all of his impressions are imprinted, and the Mneme is an unconscious power both pleasant and unpleasant experiences are recorded forever and very difficult to trace and modify, with negative experiences in this phase leading to neurosis and phobias in maladjusted adults.

 The absorbent mind is likened to a camera which immediately picks up all the details of a scene and records it permanently and objectively.
 Whereas an adult mind is likened to a oil painting in which the painter takes time to slowly build an image which highlights some details and omits others, subjectively making parts more or less attractive than they appear in reality and with the possibility of reworked the image later, just as the adult memory is selective, subjective and subject to changes.